 Skip to content

-As the holy month of Ramadan approaches, many residents across Dubai and the wider UAE embrace a period of spiritual reflection, community, and profound personal discipline.
+As the holy month of Ramadan approaches, many in Dubai and across the UAE look forward to a period of spiritual reflection and community gathering.
 For those on a weight loss journey, Ramadan presents a unique set of challenges and opportunities.
-Far from being a barrier, with the right approach, it can be a powerful catalyst for achieving your health goals.
-This article will provide practical Ramadan weight loss tips, tailored specifically for the cultural context and lifestyle in Dubai, helping you navigate fasting while effectively managing your weight.
+While the traditional practices of fasting from dawn to dusk can naturally lead to weight loss, improper eating habits during Iftar and Suhoor can often result in weight gain.
+This article will provide practical and culturally sensitive Ramadan weight loss tips designed specifically for residents of Dubai and the wider UAE, helping you navigate this blessed month successfully while achieving your health goals.

 Foods to Avoid During Ramadan for Weight Loss